U2: No Line on the Horizon and U2 360° Tour (2006–2011)

 Recording for U2's twelfth album, No Line on the Horizon, began with producer Rick Rubin in 2006, but the sessions were short-lived and the material was shelved.
 In May 2007, the group began new sessions with Brian Eno and Daniel Lanois in Fez, Morocco, involving the producers as full songwriting partners.
 Intending to write "future hymns"—songs that would be played forever—the group spent two weeks recording in a riad and exploring local music.
 The Edge called it "a very freeing experience" that "reminded [him] in many ways of early on and why [they] got into a band in the first place.
 Just that joy of playing."
 As recording on the album continued in New York, London, and Dublin, the band scaled back their experimental pursuits, which Eno said "sounded kind of synthetic" and were not easily married with the group's sound.

-No Line on the Horizon was released in February 2009, more than four years after How to Dismantle an Atomic Bomb, marking the longest gap between albums of the band's career to that point.
+No Line on the Horizon was released in February 2009, more than four years after How to Dismantle an Atomic Bomb, the longest gap between albums of the band's career to that point.
 It received generally positive reviews, including their first five-star Rolling Stone review, but critics found it was not as experimental as originally billed.
 The album debuted at number one in over 30 countries, but its sales of 5 million were seen as a disappointment by U2 standards and it did not contain a hit single.
 Following the album's release, the band discussed tentative plans for a follow-up record entitled Songs of Ascent.
 Bono described the project as "a more meditative album on the theme of pilgrimage".